josemari29/scinet-site/pages/guide/Apptainer-on-Ceres.md

 # 1. Introduction

-Apptainer [https://sylabs.io/](https://sylabs.io/) is an application for running containers on an HPC cluster.
+Apptainer (previously known as Singularity) [https://apptainer.org/](https://apptainer.org/) is an application for running containers on an HPC cluster.
 Containers are self-contained application execution environments that contain all necessary software to run an application or workflow, so you don't need to worry about installing all the dependencies.
 There are many pre-built container images for scientific applications available for download and use, see section [Container Images](#3-container-images).

 # 2. Prerequisites

-To run containers on Ceres, you'll need to execute the singularity command from a compute node.
+To run containers on Ceres, you'll need to execute the apptainer command from a compute node.
 For example, to run an interactive session on a compute node, use the SLURM salloc command:

 ```bash
 [user.name@ceres ~]$ salloc